 Explanation of Adjusting Entries

-The updating/correcting process is performed through journal entries that ate made at the end of an accounting year, Thus the entries which are made at the end of the accounting year to update and correct the accounting records are called adjusting entries.
+The updating/correcting process is performed through journal entries that are made at the end of an accounting year.
+Therefore, the entries made that at the end of the accounting year to update and correct the accounting records are called adjusting entries.

-Following are the main objectives of adjusting entries:
+The following are the main objectives of adjusting entries: